cottascience/cottascience.github.io/index.md

 - have something specific in mind;
 - wrote it yourself (yes, I can tell);
-- aren't recruiting me for finance or your garage AGI startup.
+- aren't recruiting me for finance.

 ### Links